joyboyreturns/vincent.github.io/_posts/2025-06-16-mac-os-tahoe-26-beta.md

 <!--more-->

 macOS Tahoe (26) beta is Apple’s boldest Mac update yet: a full “Liquid Glass” redesign, next-level Spotlight, and deeper Apple Intelligence all rolled into one.
-Let’s dive in—skip to what interests you most, or read on for the full tour!
+For the complete list of changes straight from Apple, check out the official release notes.

 ## 1. Liquid Glass & Theming
 > “Your Mac, now translucent and personal.”